frc2053/Robot2020/readMe.md

 * Tim Greer for helping with debugging and math
 * Mike Caruso for helping with debugging and networking
 * Jake Allison for working on ROS integration and design
+* FRC Discord (specifically @calcmogul) for help with advanced C++ concepts
+* FRC Team 900 for networking and ROS help